connervieira/Assassin/CONFIGURATION.md

     - `criteria` contains a dictionary of weather metrics, and the criteria under which an alert should be shown.
         - `visibility` is the current visibility, measured in meters.
             - This value maxes out at 10,000 meters, and will never go above it.
-        - `temperature` is the current temperature, measured in celcius.
+        - `temperature` is the current temperature, measured in Celsius.
-        - `precipitation` is the current chance of preciptiation.
+        - `precipitation` is the current chance of precipitation.
 - `predator_integration` contains settings related to Predator integration, which allows Assassin to show alerts detected by [Predator](https://v0lttech.com/predator.php).
     - `enabled` is a boolean that determines if Predator integration alerts are active.
     - `plate_log_file` is an absolute file path to the plate log file used by Predator.